When you read this title you might have thought everyone uses hashtags, what’s new in that? Well, there is.

 Remember, followers are the ones that give you the most likes.
 So your short-term goal might be to get tons of likes on your posts, but your long-term goal should be to convert those likes into your followers.

-Join my Simplified Instagram Crash (SIC) Course, to learn:
+Join the Simplified Instagram Crash (SIC) Course, to learn:

 - 4 BIGGEST mistakes you’re making right now that’s diminishing your growth